lmc2179/lmc2179.github.io/drafts/metric_decomposition.md

 $\beta_t$ is the change we would get if we updated the country-level values to what we see at time $t$, but keep the mix the same.

-If we're less interested in the mix vs difference distinction, and more interested in a country-level perspective, we can collapse the two to show contribution by country:
+If we're less interested in the mix vs matched difference distinction, and more interested in a country-level perspective, we can collapse the two to show contribution by country:

 $\Delta V_t = \sum\limits_g \Delta V_t^g$